Concepts and methods for predicting viral evolution: Predictive analysis of viral evolution

 \subsubsection{Differential protection profiles}

 We can also consider the protection profile of a given vaccine, defined again as the relative reduction in the susceptibility to $\alpha$-infections after vaccination, in a population with pre-existing immunity.
-This measure, the differential protection profile $\Delta c^\vac_\alpha (t)$, is computed as \EQ \Delta c^\vac_\alpha (t) = \max \left[c_\alpha^{\rm vac} - \bar C_{\alpha}(t), 0 \right], \EE where $c_\alpha^{\rm vac}$ is the naive protection and $\bar C_{\alpha}(t)$ the population immunity profile given by equation~(\ref{C_ferret}) or~(\ref{C_human}).
-Here we assume that the immuno-dominant repertoire component activated in response to an infecting strain $\alpha$ is induced by the vaccination or by previous immunizations, whichever component generates the stronger cross-immunity.
-The resulting differential vaccine protection of individuals, $\Delta c^{\vac,n}_\alpha (t) = \max [c_\alpha^{\rm vac} - c_\alpha^n, 0]$, depends on their immunization history; the population average (\ref{Delta_c_alpha}) then follows by equation~(\ref{C_human}).
-The underlying immuno-dominance assumption is consistent with a recent biophysical model of lineage activation in an acute infection that predicts a correlation between antigen binding and clone size for antigen-responding antibody lineages~\cite{moran2023immune}.
-The specific form of complex immune responses remains to be tested in future studies.
-The resulting differential mean protection against circulating strains, \EQ \Delta \bar c^{\rm vac}(t) = \sum_\alpha x^\alpha(t) \, \Delta c^\vac_\alpha (t), \EE quantifies the added value of vaccination over population immunity.
+This measure, the differential protection profile $\Delta c^\vac_\alpha (t)$, is computed as \EQ \Delta c^\vac_\alpha (t) = \sum_\kappa r_\kappa (t) \max [c_\alpha^{\rm vac} - c_{\alpha}^\kappa, 0 ]. \EE Here the cross-immunity factors $c_{\alpha}^\kappa$ and the immune class weights $r_k (t)$ determine pre-existing immunity as in equation~(\ref{C_ferret}), and $c_\alpha^{\rm vac}$ is the naive vaccine protection given by equation~(\ref{cvac}).
+We assume that in a given individual, the immuno-dominant repertoire component activated in response to an infecting strain $\alpha$ is induced by the vaccination or by previous immunizations, whichever component generates the stronger cross-immunity. \comment{This immunodominance assumption gives an approximate form for a polyclonal B cell immune response shaped by immune imprinting.
+It follows from a recent biophysical model of antibody lineage activation in an acute infection that predicts an affinity-graded activation of multiple lineages, generating a correlation between antigen affinity and clone size~\cite{moran2023immune}.
+The resulting differential protection profile is a host population average of immunodominance, }$\Delta c^\vac_\alpha (t) = \frac{1}{N} \sum_{n =1}^N \max [c_\alpha^{\rm vac} - c_\alpha^n, 0]$; the form (\ref{Delta_c_alpha}) then follows by grouping individuals into immune classes.
+We can also evaluate the differential mean protection against circulating strains, \EQ \Delta \bar c^{\rm vac}(t) = \sum_\alpha x^\alpha(t) \, \Delta c^\vac_\alpha (t), \EE which quantifies the added value of vaccination over population immunity.
 This measure is time-dependent for two reasons: population immune dynamics affect $\bar C_{\alpha}(t)$ and viral evolution propagates the frequencies $x^\alpha (t)$.
+Notably, a good vaccine is expected to decrease in differential protection over time, as population immunity builds up against viral clades $\alpha$ covered by the vaccine.